History

 Birth in the Sweatshops

-We start our telling of the story at Ellis Island, the entry point for most immigrants.
-The path from Ellis Island led straight to the sweatshop, with poverty wages, long hours and hazardous conditions.
+Our story moves to Ellis Island, the entry point for most immigrants, where they learned that the streets of America were not paved with gold.
+The path from Ellis Island led straight to the sweatshop, with poverty wages, long hours, and hazardous conditions.
 Workers had no unemployment insurance, no health or disability benefits, no security.

 On April 4, 1892, a handful of Jewish sweatshop workers – cloakmakers – met in a tenement on New York’s Lower East Side and formed a mutual aid society.
 They called it the Workingmen’s Circle.
 Despite its name, two of the first members were women.

-This small society grew to 300 members, and officially became the Workmen’s Circle/Arbeter Ring in 1900.
-By 1920 there were over 80,000 members, and The Workmen’s Circle had become one of the largest Jewish organizations in America.
+This small society grew to 300 members and officially became The Workmen’s Circle/Arbeter Ring in 1900.
+By 1920 there were over 80,000 members, and The Workmen’s Circle had become one of the largest Jewish mutual aid and cultural organizations in America.

 The Workmen’s Circle provided benefits that poor immigrants were otherwise denied: health benefits, sick benefits, death and funeral benefits.
-It provided a bustling social services department, a full service health center, tuberculosis hospitals, and homes for the aged.
-And the Workmen’s Circle provided cemeteries, where headstones read like a who’s who of the Jewish left and of Yiddish authors and artists.
+It provided a bustling social services department, a full service health center, tuberculosis hospitals, homes for the aged, and children’s Shules and summer camps.
+And The Workmen’s Circle provided cemeteries, where headstones read like a who’s who of the Jewish left and of Yiddish authors and artists.

 Label